mivano/azure-cost-cli/README.md

 For the JMESPath parsing, it uses the [JMESPath.Net](https://github.com/jdevillard/JmesPath.Net) library.
 Not all constructions might be implemented yet.
 If you find a query that does not work, please open an issue with a reproducable path at their repo.

+## Timeframe

+The default timeframe is the billing month to date.
+You can specify a custom timeframe using the `--from` and `--to` parameters and setting the `-t custom`.
+The timeframe is specified in the ISO 8601 format.

+Other options are:

+- BillingMonthToDate
+- Custom
+- MonthToDate
+- TheLastBillingMonth
+- TheLastMonth
+- WeekToDate

+These options are based on the types exposed by the [query API](https://learn.microsoft.com/en-us/rest/api/cost-management/query/usage?tabs=HTTP#timeframetype).

 ## Output formats

 The tool supports multiple output formats.
 The default is `Console` which will output the results to the console.
 You can specify a different format using the `--output` parameter.
 The following formats are supported: